Akku690/Catch-the-falling-Objects/README.md

 **🧱 Core Components**

-HTML: Establishes the game's structure, including the game area, catcher, and falling objects.
+**HTML**: Establishes the game's structure, including the game area, catcher, and falling objects.

-CSS: The styling is done using CSS, which provides the layout, colors, and overall visual appeal of the game.
+**CSS**: The styling is done using CSS, which provides the layout, colors, and overall visual appeal of the game.
 It includes styles for the game container, scoreboard, and game over message.

-JavaScript: Implements the game logic, handling object movement, collision detection, scoring, and user interactions ,The movement of the catcher based on user input, The spawning and updating of falling objects.
+**JavaScript**: Implements the game logic, handling object movement, collision detection, scoring, and user interactions ,The movement of the catcher based on user input, The spawning and updating of falling objects.

-#**🎮 Usage**
+**🎮 Usage**

-Controls:
+**Controls:**

 Use the Left Arrow and Right Arrow keys to move the catcher horizontally.

 Alternatively, move the mouse left or right to control the catcher.

-Objective:
+**Objective:**

 Catch as many falling objects as possible.